Excision-Mail/excision-mail.bsd.ac/content/guides/web-key-directory.md

 4. Receive a confirmation request.
     Press `o` (small-oh) to sync mail.
 5. Send a mail confirming publication - `Alt + h`.
-    The confirmation mail needs to be highlighted while pressing this shortcut.
+    The confirmation request must be highlighted while pressing this shortcut.
 6. Receive a mail confirming publication.
     Press `o` (small-oh) to sync mail.
 7. Manually verify that the key has been published.